 Little League has been a PIFB partner since 2005, impacting tens of thousands of children around the globe.
-In 2014, Little League and longtime LL sponsor supported 7 large scale donations to 6 urban initiatives in the U.S. (Los Angeles, Albuquerque, Chicago, Charlotte, Syracuse, and Jersey City) and one international location (Philippines), helping thousands of kids play ball.
-In the Philippines, where equipment is virtually impossible to purchase, PIFB sent 12 pallets of equipment that will benefit 6,000+ children.
+In 2014, Little League and longtime LL sponsor supported 7 large scale donations to 6 urban initiatives in the U.S. and one international location (Philippines), helping thousands of kids play ball.
+In the Philippines, where equipment is virtually impossible to purchase, PIFB sent 12 pallets of equipment that benefited 6,000+ children.
 Little League continues to be a core partner and advocate.

 Los Angeles Dodgers

 In 2015, the Dodgers chose PIFB as the equipment partner for the sophomore year of their RBI program.
-In addition, former Phillies’ SS and current Dodger, Jimmy Rollins, filmed a PSA to promote Pitch in for Baseball.
+In addition, former Phillies’ and Dodger SS, Jimmy Rollins, filmed a PSA to promote Pitch in for Baseball.
 In 2017, PIFB is helping the Dodgers expand their RBI program by nearly 250 teams.

 Major League Baseball

 A partner since 2011, PIFB works with MLB in numerous ways.
 PIFB has help Major League Baseball’s RBI program to expand hundreds of teams across the country, helping thousands of kids play ball in the United States.
 In 2015 and 2016, PIFB helped equip nearly 200 RBI teams across the country.
 For 2017, MLB supported the Memphis School-Based Program and is funding equipment for 150 teams.